Assetto Corsa

-Assetto Corsa (Italian for "Race Setup") is a sim racing video game developed by the Italian video game developer Kunos Simulazioni.
+Assetto Corsa (Italian for "Race Setup") is a sim racing video game developed by the Italian video game developer, Kunos Simulazioni.
 It is designed with an emphasis on a realistic racing experience with support for extensive customization and moddability.
-The game was first released through the Steam Early Access program on 8 November 2013, and officially left Early Access as final release version on 19 December 2014.
+The game was first released via Steam's Early Access program on November 8, 2013, and officially left Early Access as final release version on December 19, 2014.

-Publisher 505 Games in partnership with Kunos Simulazioni announced on 3 June 2015 that they would bring the game to Xbox One and PlayStation 4 in 2016 and on 20 January 2016 revealed a release date of 22 April 2016.
-On 24 February 2016 it was announced that the console release was delayed to 3 June 2016.
-505 Games and Kunos Simulazioni announced another delay and a new release date for the console versions on 6 May 2016, the game was released on consoles on 26 and 30 August 2016 in Europe and North America respectively.
-A second title, Assetto Corsa Competizione was released on 29 May 2019.
+On 3 June 2015, publisher 505 Games in partnership with Kunos Simulazioni announced that they would bring the game to Xbox One and PlayStation 4 in 2016 and, on 20 January 2016, revealed a release date of 22 April 2016.
+On 24 February 2016, it was announced that the console release was delayed to 3 June 2016.
+505 Games and Kunos Simulazioni announced another delay and a new release date for the console versions on 6 May 2016.
+The game was released on consoles on 26 and 30 August 2016 in Europe and North America respectively.
+A second game, Assetto Corsa Competizione, was released in May 2019, while the third installment, Assetto Corsa EVO, launched into early access in January 2025.